Kate Nash: 2014–2020: GLOW and Underestimate the Girl

-2020–present: Only Gold and Coffee Wars
+2020–2024: Only Gold and Coffee Wars

 By April 2020, Nash had tired of regular social media and had created a Patreon account, which she used throughout the COVID-19 pandemic to livestream gigs.
 Nash started writing her fifth album that autumn over Zoom with previous collaborator Frederik Thaae.
 Nash and Thaae had completed the album by the end of 2021.
 She played Mary in Truth Seekers in October 2020; her participation had been announced a year earlier.
 In March 2021, she began hosting Kate Nash's Lovely Music Programme on the Highgate-based radio station Boogaloo Radio.

-Nash released "Misery" in May 2021 and "Horsie" that September; both were written about the lethargy she was suffering from during lockdown.
+In May 2021, Nash released "Misery" and "Horsie" that September.
+Both were written about the lethargy she was suffering from during lockdown.
 The music video for "Horsie" had been shot at the Grand Canyon, one of several stops Nash had visited earlier that year on her Safely Out of the Bedroom tour, which she had streamed from places she found interesting such as national parks.
 Her music during this period was largely released whenever she felt like it, though her February 2022 single "Imperfect" was specifically written for the Netflix series The Baby-Sitters Club.
-The following month, Wild Bitch, an absurdist thriller she had created with her GLOW co-star Rebekka Johnson and contributed music for, premiered at SXSW's Midnight Shorts Competition.
+In March, Wild Bitch, an absurdist thriller she had created with her GLOW co-star Rebekka Johnson and contributed music for, premiered at SXSW's Midnight Shorts Competition.
 The pair later collaborated again on the same basis for Bad Rabbit, which was released that October.

 In August 2022, she released a new single, "Wasteman", with a music video starring Danny Dyer, his daughter Sunnie, and Gaby Diaz.
 Only Gold a musical she had developed with Andy Blankenbuehler and Ted Malawer since 2010, premiered at the MCC Theater in New York City, where it ran for three weeks.
 Directed and choreographed by Blankenbuehler and set in Paris in 1928, the show focused on a rebellious princess, queen, and clockmaker's wife and also features their men chasing their childhood dreams.
 Only Gold featured copious quantities of songs by Nash, who also wrote songs specifically for the musical and narrated it.

-Nash appeared in Coffee Wars in March 2023.
+In March 2023, Nash appeared in Coffee Wars.
 She played Jo, a struggling coffee shop owner who entered the World Barista Championship, and had been explicitly hired due to her veganism, having adopted the practice in July 2017 after watching Okja.
 In June 2023, she directed a video for Skating Polly's "Tiger at the Drugstore"; the following month, she released a feature on Baby Dave's "Telephobia".
-The month after that, she produced and occasionally appeared in the Edinburgh Fringe run of The Retreat, a stage show by Johnson and Parks and Recreation actress Anne Gregory.
+In August 2023, she produced and occasionally appeared in the Edinburgh Fringe run of The Retreat, a stage show by Johnson and Parks and Recreation actress Anne Gregory.